 My interest in Sri Lanka goes back to my late teens when I got a hold of a copy of What The Buddha Taught by Walpola Rahula.
 (Click here for a pdf copy of the second edition of the book from 1974.)
 This Buddhist monk, one of Sri Lanka’s leading intellectuals of the past century, presented in his book a completely human Buddha free of mythology and mindless adherence to ritual and tradition that I found very attractive.
 (It was the late 1960’s and there was something in the air!)
 For some reason I thought that this interpretation of Buddhism was the one that thrived in Sri Lanka, not realizing that religion, as practised by the common people in their daily lives, is something quite different from what Rahula presented.
 I eventually came to realize that real-world Buddhism is no more free of myth and ritual and tradition and hierarchies than any other religion; I still find Rahula’s Buddha very appealing.

 More recently I came across an epic chronicle of ancient Sri Lankan history called The Mahavamsa.
 It provides the basis of a different Buddha, one who really comes across like a god from the Hindu pantheon.
-The first chapter (an online copy is available here) of this chronicle has a fantastic account of the Buddha leaving his footprint on a mountain peak (known today as Sri Pada or Adam’s Peak) on one of a series of three visits to Sri Lanka from northern India around 500 B.C.E.
+The first chapter (an online copy is available here) of this chronicle has a fantastical account of the Buddha leaving his 1.8 m/5 ft. footprint on a mountain peak (known today as Sri Pada or Adam’s Peak) on one of a series of three visits to Sri Lanka from northern India around 500 B.C.E.
 Who knew!